 Atrial fibrillation, or AFib, may or may not cause symptoms.
 Your doctor could find it during a regular physical.
 Or you might make an appointment after you notice signs like a fluttering heartbeat or fatigue.

 If your doctor thinks you have it, the first thing they’ll do is listen to your heart.
 They may be able to hear your irregular heartbeat with a stethoscope.
 If not, they may ask for tests to confirm the diagnosis, find out what's causing it, and figure out the best way to treat it.

-Sometimes your primary care or family doctor will be the one who diagnoses AFib.
-But in many cases, you see a heart doctor, called a cardiologist.
-Cardiologists who specialize in irregular heartbeats are called electrophysiologists.
+Sometimes your primary care or family doctor is the one who diagnoses AFib.
+But your doctor may refer you to a:

-This simple, painless test is the most helpful.
+Yes.
+This simple, painless test is the most helpful to diagnose AFib.
 It records your heart's electrical activity.
 It can show the:

 - Speed of your heartbeat

 - Strength and timing of electrical signals passing through your heart

 A doctor or technician places small patches, called electrodes, on different areas of your body, including several on your chest.
 These pick-up signals that make wave patterns on the EKG results.
 It gives your doctor a picture of your heart's overall electrical activity.

 But because the test is a quick snapshot, a standard EKG won't always catch AFib.
 Sometimes you'll need a portable heart rhythm monitor to keep tabs on your ticker over a longer time.